 • Works with your cloud storage provider

-• Compatible with your Android device
+• Is compatible with your Android device

 • Uses end-to-end encryption, meaning that files are encrypted before they leave your machine and can’t be decrypted until you access them again